-For those currently planning a move to the Seattle, Bellevue, or Redmond area, finding a place to live that still has a small-town feel so close to the big city can be a difficult proposition – that is unless you are familiar with Woodinville, WA.
+For those currently planning a move to the Seattle, Bellevue, or moving to Redmond area, finding a place to live that still has a small-town feel so close to the big city can be a difficult proposition – that is unless you are familiar with Woodinville, WA.
 Woodinville is a delightful community that lies roughly 20 miles to the Northeast of Seattle.
 Let’s take a look at the 10 things everyone needs to know about living in Woodinville.

 10 Things to Know About Living In Woodinville

 Living in Woodinville can be really fun.
 Explore the 10 things you should know about the area before moving there.